CONNECTICUT

 (1813 - 1815), Gales Ferry

 Commodore Decatur ordered earthworks built on Dragon Hill (or Allyn's Mountain) in June 1813, a few miles north of Groton in order to protect his fleet from the British blockade.
-He remained bottled up for the duration of the war.
+They remained bottled up here for the duration of the war.

 ¤¤ Parade Fort